borodust/decent-game/brainstorming/SCRIPT-DRAFT.md

 # Design requests  - non-mandatory

-As many small details that promote user connection to the game
+As many small details that promote user connection to the game as possible.

 * Living Environment